Summer Seminar Course Catalog

 Prerequisite: Prior attendance at a paper money grading seminar or five years of experience as a paper money grader.

-Instructors: Jason Bradford, president and CEO of Legacy Currency Grading; Joseph E. Boling
+Instructors: Jason Bradford, president and CEO of Legacy Currency Grading; and Joseph E. Boling

 26. Advanced United States Coin Grading & Problem Coins

-Learn applied principles of coin grading with an in-depth focus on detecting problematic coins and grade-influencing enhancements.
-Hands-on instruction from experienced third-party graders provides real-world knowledge and techniques used by experts.
-Students learn how to identify doctored coins and avoid costly collecting mistakes.
+Students learn the applied principles of coin grading with an in-depth focus on detecting problematic coins and grade-influencing enhancements.
+Hands-on instruction from experienced third-party graders provides students with real-world knowledge and techniques used by the experts.
+Students learn how to spot “doctored” coins and avoid disastrous collecting mistakes.

-Instructors: Keith Moon, co-founder of Numismatic Rarities Exchange (NREX) and former grader/finalizer for ANACS, NGC, and PCGS; Devin Hipp, president and co-founder of NREX
+Instructors: Keith Moon, cofounder of Numismatic Rarities Exchange (NREX) and former grader/finalizer for ANACS, NGC, and PCGS; and Devin Hipp, president and cofounder of NREX

 Specialized